 - UN urges Turkey to release activists, says rights defenders must not be silenced

 - UN warns against ‘collective punishment’ of Iraqi population with alleged ISIS ties

-By: Lorin Silo
+Reporting by: Lorin Silo

 For the latest news follow us on Twitter